PeterCamilleri/mini_term/README.md

     pass_ctrl_c: true   # The control c character is passed through.
     pass_ctrl_c: false  # (Default) The control c character is used by the OS

+If an unsupported or invalid option is detected, a warning message is displayed unless the quiet option is active.
 The converse to open is close.
 It takes no arguments.

 ```ruby
 MiniTerm.close